Yankees Playoffs Betting Odds and Player Props

 Aaron Judge

 In addition to making history with the most homers in the drug-testing era, Aaron Judge is the most likely candidate to win the AL MVP.
 He also nearly claimed the elusive AL Triple Crown, dropping to second only in one category, batting average.
-Luis Arraez narrowly beat Judge with a batting average of .316 to Judge’s .311.
-Judge has a batting average of .235 against Guardians’ pitchers, with a total of four hits, two homers, and three RBIs across six games and 17 at-bats.
+Minnesota’s Luis Arraez narrowly beat Judge with a batting average of .316 to Judge’s .311.

+Judge was held to 4 hits in 20 at-bats against Cleveland, with 11 strikeouts.
+But when two of those hits are homers, it makes all the difference.
+Judge is 4-for-27 against Astros pitchers this season, though he does have 2 homers and 7 RBIs.

 Giancarlo Stanton

-Stanton has been inconsistent due to injury this season, but if he can stay hot through the playoffs, he’ll be one of the most important players on the Yankees’ deep team.
+Stanton has been inconsistent due to injury this season, but if he can get hot in the ALCS, he’ll be one of the most important players on the Yankees’ deep team.
 He had 31 homers and 78 RBIs in the regular season.
-Interestingly, he’s been slightly less effective against Guardians’ pitching, getting just three hits, one RBI, and one homer in 20 at-bats and striking out five times.
+So far in the postseason, he’s had 2 hits and 6 strikeouts.
+But both hits were home runs and he racked up 6 RBIs.
+His three-run homer in Game 5 against the Guardians gave the Yankees an early lead they never relinquished.

 Anthony Rizzo

-Rizzo is another hitter to look to in this series, where homers could matter a lot.
+Rizzo is another hitter to look to in this series.
 He has 32 home runs this season and 75 RBIs.
-He’s showed up against Cleveland, too, with six hits, two homers, and three RBIs in 20 at-bats.
+In the series against Cleveland, Rizzo had 5 hits with 1 homer, 4 RBIs, and 5 strikeouts.
+Against Houston this season, though, Rizzo has struggled to connect.
+He has 2 hits, 1 RBI, and 4 strikeouts in 19 at-bats, though one of those hits was a homer.

 AP Photo/John Minchillo